Anyone running a website wishes to be approved on Google AdSense. Publishers hoping to monetize their content aims for this holy grail.

 This rejection email is a common one.
 A quick search on my Gmail yielded about four of these.
 The last time I had tried applying was in December 2015, when I realized that there’s nothing more I can do to achieve this pipe dream.

 But with the optimism that arrived with 2017, I had a one last-ditch attempt to apply to Google AdSense.
 If this does not work, then nothing else will.
+Reading a lot of information online, especially those written about Google AdSense Philippines 2017, it was a lot of work.
 However, my persistence and self-awareness paid off and I was surprised to receive this on my inbox yesterday:

 Being an academic (LOL), I am used to do a lot of research.
 I’ve read all the websites I could read, just to learn how people managed to get past the initial review (i.e. not receiving the email above).

 From what I have gathered, website design plays an extremely important factor for me to get approved.

 I had a long look at the website design towards the end of 2017.
 Surely there is something I could do to clean the design and make it look less-cluttered.
 I also noticed that while I have significant content, there is something amiss with the organization of the posts and pages.
 This is where I began the most laborious part prior to re-applying: look at all the posts I have written and declutter.